Data Integrator error management and troubleshooting

 Status if none of the records were successful and/or errored out, and there were no upserts or inserts in the destination.

 If the project execution is in the Error state, then it will automatically retry execution at the next scheduled run.
+If you do not update the source record, it will not automatically be included in the next run.

 You can also manually retry an execution by selecting Re-run execution via the ellipsis (...) on the Execution history page.